-The written word was enhanced by colors and drawings over the years and the marketing displays attracted even more people.
-This process grew, changed and spread over many decades until the digital era took the world by storm.
+Colors and drawings enhanced the written word over the years, and the marketing displays attracted even more people.
+This process grew, changed, and spread over many decades until the digital era took the world by storm.

 Suddenly you didn’t need to write anything because there was a computer to take care of it.
 The introduction of digital marketing put a stopper in handwritten marketing but didn’t kill it altogether.